 The Appellate Division examined N.J.S.
-19:3-6 as well as its predecessor9, to determine whether the trial court correctly held that an interpretive statement submitted by the Borough Administrator, without a resolution by the council and mayor, was valid.
-The Court determined that an interpretive statement must be passed by resolution or ordinance voted upon by the governing body of the municipality.10
+19:3-6 as well as its predecessor statute10, to determine whether an interpretive statement submitted by the Borough Administrator, without a resolution by the Council and Mayor, was valid.
+Reversing the trial court, the Appellate Division determined that an interpretive statement must be passed by resolution or ordinance voted upon by the governing body of the municipality.11

-The Appellate Division considered whether the trial court's decision was based on principles that are "well established and consistent with the longstanding tradition[s] of our State and our Country to ensure fairness of our election system."11 The Court reviewed both N.J.S.
+To ensure fairness in elections New Jersey adheres to the well-recognized and long standing traditions established throughout the State's history.
+12 The Court reviewed both N.J.S.
 19:3-6 and N.J.S.
-19:14-31 and did not find any legislative intent to vest a borough administrator or municipal attorney with the authority to prepare and submit an interpretive statement with a referendum ballot.12 The Attorney General may do so under certain circumstances, but that authority pertains only to those circumstances.13
+19:14-31 and did not find any legislative intent to vest a borough administrator or municipal attorney with the authority to prepare and submit an interpretive statement with a